robert-hh/Micropython-Editor/README.md

 b) line_edit() supporting the cursor left/right/home/end keys, and
 c) expandtabs() and packtabs() with a second argument for tabsize (not for pye, but maybe useful)
 - strip.sh: sample Shell script which creates the different variants out of pye.py using cpp, including variants of wipye.py with either speed up scrolling or support replace or support got bracket.
+- pye_vt.py: a variant of pye.py, where all directly screen related functions are placed into a separate class.
+That's a better style, however it uses more memory.

 **Short Version History**